GizemArici/gizem-arici/content/activities/event3_soundscape/index.md

 ---
 title: 		soundscape and essay reading in the bathhouse

-what:		essay reading followed by sounscape/sound bath
+what:		essay reading followed by sounscape

 where: 		sjællandsgadebad, 2200 copenhagen